Learning Tools

 Organization Apps

-Google Calendar: This app/website is a virtual calendar.
+Google Calendar (free): This app/website is a virtual calendar.
 You can set alerts when you schedule events, assignments, or projects deadlines.
 Whenever an email with an event attached is sent to your Gmail, it can automatically go into your Google calendar if you set it that way.

-Remember the Milk (RTM) To-Do List: A to-do list app that alerts you of your tasks and assignments or projects based on upcoming deadlines.
+Remember the Milk (RTM) To-Do List (free and paid): A to-do list app that alerts you of your tasks and assignments or projects based on upcoming deadlines.
 The app automatically sets you up with a RTM email address, so each email sent to this special address is automatically converted into a task, and added to your Remember The Milk account.

-My Study Life: This program is a mobile app and desktop website.
+My Study Life (free): This program is a mobile app and desktop website.
 Your dashboard tracks your exam/quiz dates as well as your assignments for completion.
 It shows you how many days before the deadline.
 It will alert you when the deadline is due via your computer and/or your phone.

 Focus Apps

-Flora: Free version of the Flora app is useful when you want to stay off your phone with a set timer to focus on your tasks.
+Flora (free): This app is useful when you want to stay off your phone with a set timer to focus on your tasks.
 You grow a virtual tree every time you accomplish your goal.
 If you pick your phone up before the time is over, your virtual tree dies.
 As you complete many goals, you have created your virtual forest.

-SelfControl App: This app only works for Apple products and blocks you from accessing any websites of your choice until your set time block set is lifted.
+SelfControl App (free): This app only works for Apple products and blocks you from accessing any websites of your choice until your set time block set is lifted.
 This app is perfect for preventing someone from going onto social media instead of working on a paper.
+SelfControl is not available for Windows but there are plenty of alternatives that runs on Windows with similar functionality.
+The best Windows alternative is Cold Turkey, which is free.
+Other interesting Windows alternatives to SelfControl are FocusMe, Pluckeye, Freedom and BrowseControl.

 Writing Tools